JoaoCostaIFG/PosixWordle/README.md

 - The last **s** would be green (correct guess in correct place);
 - The first **s** would be yellow (correct guess in wrong place) which isn't accurate => there is only 1 **s** in the target word.

+It also allows you to guess complete gibberish words.